 To switch back simply press the camera button again.

 You cannot.
 The cameras are fixed in the application.

-Before you can securely instant message someone you need a trusted relationship with that person’s number.
+Before you can securely IM someone you need a trusted relationship with that persons’ number.
 To do this simply make a call as normal.
-Once ‘trusted’ you can IM as and when you wish, and they can receive and send it if they are connected to the internet.
-It is no different to texting on a mobile phone.
+Once trusted you can IM as and when you wish.
+They can receive and send if they are connected to the internet.
+No diﬀerent to using SMS on a mobile phone.

 Once the mobile number is trusted then simply follow the following instructions.
 Open the app and select the chat icon

 Once pressed you can then select your contact from your trusted numbers.

 Then message as you would do with any other IM application.
 You then see the contact selected.

 When you open your Pryvate app, the ‘email’ button will be in the middle of the home screen.
 Press this to open the secure email screen.
 Enter email address you registered with along with password.
 Your password would have been mailed to your Registered Email Address.
 If you forgot your password click “Forgot Password” to recover.
 You will then be prompted for your 4-digit Security PIN.